COVID-19 Catch-Up Premium

 - £33.33 per pupil for payment 3

-Per pupil numbers for each instalment will be based on the latest available data.
+Per pupil numbers for each instalment were based on the latest available data.
 For the payment in 'early 2021', this is the pupil headcount from the October 2020 census, ie 211 pupils.

 At St John’s Catholic Primary School, we have used the catch-up premium to: